 The Svartliden deposit represents an orogenic gold deposit hosted within a Palaeoproterozoic volcano-sedimentary sequence that has been metamorphosed to an amphibolite facies metamorphic grade.
 Gold mineralization is hosted by a banded iron formation on the contact between the sediments and meta-basalts and is closely associated with a sulphide assemblage dominated by pyrrhotite and arsenopyrite.
 The entire host sequence is strongly deformed, initially subjected to tight folding followed by dextral shearing.
 Both of these events occurred after the mineralising event and have disrupted continuity of the host units.

 Mining commenced at Svartliden in 2004, representing the first integrated mine and treatment plant to be developed under the new Swedish Environment and Mining Acts.
 All mining was completed by late 2013.

-The mine commenced as an open pit operation in 2004, underground operations commencing in 2011.
+Mining at Svartliden commenced as an open pit operation in 2004, with underground operations starting in 2011.
 Open-pit and underground mining were carried out in tandem until the completion of open-pit mining in April 2013.
 Underground mining was completed by the end of 2013.